1rick/LiveBlogTimeStamp/readme.md

 Just a simple TextMate snippet to use when live-blogging an event.
-Press **ll+TAB** and the time will be automatically inserted as an anchor link for that particular update.
+Press **ll+TAB** (that's lowercase 'L' x 2) and the time will be automatically inserted as an anchor link for that particular update.